Non-Compete Agreement Lawyer

 How To Get Out of a Non-Compete Agreement

-As the partners at Schall & Barasch LLC, we have been involved in some of the most cutting-edge litigation in the State of New Jersey involving non-compete agreements, including the case of Maw v.
+Attorney Patricia Barasch has been involved in some of the most cutting-edge litigation in the State of New Jersey involving non-compete agreements, including the case of Maw v.
 Advanced Clinical Communications, Inc, which centered on the issue of an employee’s right to refuse to sign a non-compete agreement without the fear of losing her job.

 Because of the perils of non-compete agreements, it is always far better to consult with an attorney before making your move rather than after.
 We have often found that, upon close examination, a non-compete agreement may not be as airtight as it might first seem.
 We have even been able to negotiate employees out of their non-compete agreement altogether.

-How New Jersey Non-Compete Lawyers, Schall & Barasch LLC Can Help
+How New Jersey Non-Compete Lawyer, Patricia Barasch, Can Help

 It is always better to speak with a lawyer before leaving your job rather than after.
 We always find that after examining a non-compete agreement, it is less airtight than clients originally thought.
 Sometimes, we can negotiate an employee out of their non-compete agreements.